When Are Taxes Due in 2026? Tax Deadlines by Month

 Rocky Mengle

-This year's tax landscape has been somewhat unconventional, particularly at the IRS.
+Last year's tax landscape was somewhat unconventional, particularly at the IRS.

-A change in presidential administration has contributed to an unprecedented number of IRS commissioners and thousands of government layoffs, and might have fueled a taxpayer revolt against the April 15 tax deadline.
+A change in presidential administration contributed to an unprecedented number of IRS commissioners and thousands of government layoffs.
+Plus, a new GOP tax and spending bill introduced several new temporary tax breaks, while permanently eliminating others.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.